sandroama/JPMorganChase-SWE-Internship/JPMC-task-2/README.md

 https://drive.google.com/drive/folders/1wzIlt-OeiK6nYEHidsOGlpJ_KmeoPVXz

 Note: You may need to (hard) refresh the link to the public gdrive to see all of the files/folders e.g. @jpmorganchase/perspective as it takes gdrive a bit to load them for you.

-<h2>How to fix the code to meet the objectives</h2>
-<p>To make the changes necessary to complete the objectives of this task, <a href="https://insidesherpa.s3.amazonaws.com/vinternships/companyassets/Sj7temL583QAYpHXD/making_changes_m2_v2.pdf">follow this guide</a>.</p>

-<h2>How to submit your work</h2>
-<p>A patch file is what is required from you to submit.
-To create a patch file, <a href="https://insidesherpa.s3.amazonaws.com/vinternships/companyassets/Sj7temL583QAYpHXD/create_patch_file_v3a.pdf">follow this guide</a>.
-Then submit the patch file in the <a href="https://www.insidesherpa.com/modules/R5iK7HMxJGBgaSbvk/88AisH7iuw3L5N5ig">JPM Module 2 Page</a>.</p>